Saturday Nick Television: Format

 The show was the Australian version of the highly popular SMTV Live in the UK hosted originally by Ant & Dec and Cat Deeley.
 In both seasons, the show began at 10am, (following "Double Up", an early morning block of back to back Nicktoons on weekend mornings) with a short introduction, and then premiere of a new episode of a favourite Nickelodeon show.
 (Shows such as SpongeBob SquarePants, The Fairly OddParents, Saved by the Bell and in Series One CatDog were generally shown).
 Then various segments and skits would be performed.
 In Series One, celebrities in Australia (such as Britney Spears, who helped launch the show) would be featured in the "Strip Search" where Natalie Garonzi would ask as many questions in one minute as she could such as "Cats Or Dogs?", "Peanut Butter or Vegemite", and "Shower or Bath".
 During the show, four half-hour Nickelodeon shows would be played.
 "Mates", a panto-style sketch, was always the last segment (as the outro, while the credits were displayed) in the first and second season.

 Series one

 Series One was very successful, sn:tv being the first show on Foxtel to beat The Simpsons from its #1 rating position in more than 7 years.
-Segments such as "Wonkey Donkey" and "Mates" (a parody of the television show Friends) attracting viewers of all ages.
+Segments such as "Wonkey Donkey" and "Mates" (a parody of the television show Friends based on a Chums sketch.) attracting viewers of all ages.
 The format included an audience attending ABC Studios in Melbourne and various game shows such as "Strip Search" and "Challenge Dave", where host Natalie Garonzi would mediate a battle of the wits between Dave Lawson and an audience member.
 The winner would receive a Nickelodeon Merchandise Pack, the loser would receive a "Snot Pot" (another piece of Nickelodeon Merchandise).
 The series was launched with the help of Britney Spears and had US guests such as Destiny's Child, Justin Timberlake and Jennifer Love Hewitt.